lvgl/lvgl/docs/README.md

 Note that the "underlining" can be longer than the heading title, but if it is shorter, the documentation-generation logic will fail with an error.

-For improved readability in the .RST file, place at least 2 blank lines above headings.
+For improved readability in the .RST file, place at least 2 blank lines above section headings.

 ### Code Blocks

 * Do not use tab characters in code blocks.
-* Indentations use 4 spaces.
+* Each indentation level use 4 spaces.
 * Include at least 1 empty line after a code block.
 * There must be one empty line between the code block directive and the code.
 * `.. code-block::` is the only directive that should be used.
 Note carefully that unlike the link target directive above, this directive has 2 colons.
-(The only ReST and sphinx directives that are valid with one `:` are link targets as shown above.)
+(The only ReST and sphinx directives that are valid with one colon are link targets as shown above.)
 Lone `::`, `:code:` or `.. code:` should not be used.
+* If you want to separate code into easier-to-understand sections you can do so with a single empty line.
-* For syntax coloring appropriate to the language, specify the language after the directive.
+* For syntax highlighting appropriate to the language in the code block, specify the language after the directive.
 Some examples are:
+  - `.. code-block:: c`,
+  - `.. code-block:: cpp`,
   - `.. code-block:: python`,
-  - `.. code-block:: c`,
   - `.. code-block:: shell`,
+  - `.. code-block:: kconfig`,
+  - `.. code-block:: json`,
+  - `.. code-block:: yaml`,
+  - `.. code-block:: csharp` (or "cs"),
+  - `.. code-block:: vb.net`,
+  - `.. code-block:: dot` (graphviz),
+  - `.. code-block:: html`,
+  - `.. code-block:: css`,
+  - `.. code-block:: xml`,
   - `.. code-block:: make`.

-* If you want to separate code into easier-to-understand sections you can do so with a single empty line.
-No more than ONE line.
+The full set of supported lexers are listed here:  https://pygments.org/docs/lexers/ .

 ### Bulleted Lists

 To create a bulleted list, do the following:

-    - item1 description
+    - First item description
-    - If you want to span multiple lines it must be done like this
+    - If you want to span multiple lines, indent subsequent lines to align with item text like this.
-    - If you want to include a code block under a list item, it must be intended to match the list item's indentation like this:
+    - If you want to include a code block under a list item, it must be intended to align with the list item like this:

       .. code-block: python
+                                 <=== blank line here is important
           # this is some code
+                                 <=== blank line here is important
     - If you want to have nested bulleted lists, indent each new level to align with its parent list item like this:
+                                 <=== blank line here is important
       - level 2 item 1: text
       - level 2 item 2: text
+                                 <=== blank line here is important
     - Last list item.
 Note that the nested list above is preceded and followed by 1 blank line.